City farming or the hanging gardens of Methanopolis

 But what they do is still as primitive as 5000 years ago when early civilizations dropped seeds by hand into the soil.

-Let’s take a look at what agriculture needs in order to get plants growing.
-Its nutrients for the plants, sunlight, water and it also takes structural support for the roots to claw themselves into.
+Let’s take a look at what agriculture needs to get plants growing.
+It’s nutrients for the plants, sunlight, and water and it also takes structural support for the roots to claw themselves into.

-In order to get this to work, enormous amounts of the planetary surface were rectified for easier usage by agricultural robots and transformed into what we call cultural landscapes today.
-In reality, we look at something that’s as natural as a plastic bag.
+To get this to work, enormous amounts of the planetary surface were rectified for easier usage by agricultural robots and transformed into what we call cultural landscapes today.
+In reality, we look at something as natural as a plastic bag.

-But even worse, we do this destruction in order to achieve measly results.
+But even worse, we do this destruction to achieve measly results.
 The yield of product per acre has increased over centuries but it’s still a pittance.
-If one compares the productivity of an acre of average farmland with the productivity of an acre Silicon Valley in financial terms , one must blush.
+If one compares the productivity of an acre of average farmland with the productivity of an acre in Silicon Valley in financial terms, one must blush.

-But agriculture is low tech, dirty-hands type of business where pairs of hands are more important than gray matter.
+But agriculture is a low-tech, dirty-hands type of business where pairs of hands are more important than gray matter.
 Ain’t that right?

 Not anymore.

-Mass is dying in the foods business and it takes the giant monocultural farm into the grave.
-What we see coming now is small, decentralized, up to very minute specifications farming.
+Mass is dying in the food business and it takes the giant monocultural farm into the grave.
+What we see coming now is small, decentralized, up-to-very-minute specifications farming.
 The old monocultures just cared for output.
 New farming caters to diversity.
-Old, long forgotten plants, grains and fruits are en vogue again and this is not anymore a Soho fad.
+Old, long-forgotten plants, grains, and fruits are en vogue again and this is not anymore a Soho fad.

 However, if we look beyond a couple of food aficionados, technology is pushing the envelope in ways never seen before.

-Well – NO. Humans have soon discovered that going vertical will save lots of space and opens up entirely new possibilities of human life.
-The megacity of today would be unthinkable without high rise buildings.
+Well – NO. Humans soon discovered that going vertical would save lots of space and open up entirely new possibilities for human life.
+The megacity of today would be unthinkable without high-rise buildings.

 What’s true for humans would also be true for plants.
-What’s wrong with growing them on racks in a totally controlled environment.
+What’s wrong with growing them on racks in a controlled environment?
 Just imagine an old factory building or warehouse where lettuce or other high-value crops are grown on racks.
-Lettuce does not grow very high so many layers of growing lettuce could be stacked in order to increase yield.
+Lettuce does not grow very high so many layers of growing lettuce could be stacked to increase yield.
 This can also be done in a regular high rise in the heart of the city and it would not be limited to lettuce.
-In fact, just about anything that grows could be raised that way.
+Just about anything that grows could be raised that way.

 But what does this do?
 It brings the farm to the consumers and this makes infinite choices possible.
 Farmers will be physically close to the end consumers again and will respond to their very whims at the bat of an eyelid.

 The logistics of mass farming made a reduction of choice necessary.
 Great choice transported over long distances means infinite complexity on the transport system.
-However, great choice over very short distances in a distributed production – consumption relationship would be easy to create and maintain.
+However, great choices over very short distances in a distributed production-consumption relationship would be easy to create and maintain.

-Large centralized logistics systems need a lot of top-down brainware in order to work.
-Those nano-farming solutions however, will need next to no brainware at all.
+Large centralized logistics systems need a lot of top-down brainware to work.
+Those nano-farming solutions, however, will need next to no Brainware at all.

-Because there will be perfect conditions and the certainty that there is no plant disease and no animal that has nibbled on it or dumped a load of pee just beside.
+Because there will be perfect conditions and the certainty that there is no plant disease and no animal that has nibbled on it or dumped a load of pee just beside it.
 And no pesticides or herbicides will have been sprayed on it.

 Methanopolis is all about short ways and decentralized production.
 City farming will eventually cover all our nutritional needs.